RespiraWorks/Ventilator/design/pneumatic-system/README.md

 incorporated in the current release.
-After leaving the fan, the pressurized (5 kPa) air passes through a check valve included to prevent oxygen backflow into the blower, as the blower is not rated for oxygen duty and could present a fire risk^[[1]](#ftnt1)^.
+After leaving the fan, the pressurized (5 kPa) air passes through a check valve included to prevent oxygen backflow into the blower, as the blower is not rated for oxygen duty and could present a fire risk.
 Following the check valve, a proportional pinch valve regulates the downstream airflow.
 It does this by adjusting the cross sectional area of the flow path in the tubing built-in to the pinch-valve.

 ### Oxygen Path